entur/design-system/README.md

 You will document the component via an MDX file in the `docs`-folder.
 This will also let you get some visual feedback while developing your component.

+## Deploying the docs

+The docs are currently available at [entur-design-system.firebaseapp.com](https://entur-design-system.firebaseapp.com).

+In the future, this will happen automatically whenever we merge to master.
+For now, there's a few manual steps.

+### Setting up and logging in to Firebase

+In order to deploy the docs, you need to have the `firebase-tools` CLI installed globally.
+You can do that by running `npm install -g firebase-tools` or `yarn global add firebase-tools`.
+Once installed, you need to log in with `firebase login`.
+Remember to use a user with access to the `entur-design-system` library.
+If you don't have access, please reach out to [Kristofer Giltvedt Selbekk](mailto:kristoffer.giltvedt.selbekk@entur.org) to be granted the correct access rights.

+### The actual deploying part

+To deploy the documentation website, run `yarn deploy-docs`.
+This will build the Gatsby site, and deploy it via the Firebase CLI.

 ## Contributing

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
 This lets us create new version numbers and change logs based on commit messages, instead of spending time on doing it manually.